Greg Hamerly

 Programming contests

-- I went to the ACM ICPC world finals as a contestant for UC San Diego in 2000 and 2001.
+- I went to the ICPC world finals as a contestant for UC San Diego in 2000 and 2001.

 - I have been a coach for students at UCSD and Baylor.